George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-function-pointers.md

 }
 ```

-Thee modified `MyFunctionPointer` takes a `count` of elements to process, and loops over the `input` and `output` pointers to do a lot of calculations.
+The modified `MyFunctionPointer` takes a `count` of elements to process, and loops over the `input` and `output` pointers to do a lot of calculations.
 The `MyJob` becomes an `IJobParallelForBatch`, and the `count` is passed directly into the function pointer.
-This is better for performance because of the following reasons:
+This is better for performance because:

 * Burst vectorizes the `MyFunctionPointer` call.
-* Because Burst processes `count` items per function pointer, any overhead of calling the function pointer is reduced by `count` times.
+* Burst processes `count` items per function pointer, so any overhead of calling the function pointer is reduced by `count` times.
 For example, if you run a batch of 128, the function pointer overhead is 1/128th per `index` of what it was previously.
 * Batching results in a 1.53x performance gain over not batching.

 However, to get the best possible performance, use a job.
 This gives Burst the most visibility over what you want it to do, and the most opportunities to optimize: